slattekr/website/content/project/quantumspinerror/index.md

 slides:
 url_slides: ./quantumspins.pdf
 summary: |+
-  Extending recent work pioneered by the Perimeter Institute Quantum Intelligence Lab in approximating the groundstate wavefunction of a quantum lattice system using Recurrent Neural Networks.
-I investigated the affect of error and noisiness of the quantum data on the accuracy of the wavefunction and other physical quantities.
+  Extending recent work pioneered at [PiQuIL](https://perimeterinstitute.ca/perimeter-institute-quantum-intelligence-lab-piquil) in approximating the groundstate wavefunction of a quantum lattice system using Recurrent Neural Networks: Investigated the affect of error and noisiness of the quantum data on the accuracy of the wavefunction and other physical quantities.

   **Supervisors:** [Professor Roger Melko](https://perimeterinstitute.ca/people/roger-melko), [Schuyler Moss](https://mschuylermoss.github.io).
 url_video: ""